 The investments in private equity can never be redeemed with the funds.
 Instead, the nature of the investments in this type is that distributions are received through the liquidation of the underlying assets of the fund.
 If these investments were held, it is expected that the underlying assets of the fund would be liquidated over the next 7 to 10 years.
-However, as of December 31, 2019, it is probable that all of the investments of this type will be sold at an amount different from fair value.
+However, as of December 31, 2020, it is probable that all of the investments of this type will be sold at an amount different from fair value.

-Note 6 - Potential Plan Changes
+Note 6 - Subsequent Events

-On April 4, 2017, the City announced that a tentative settlement had been reached with regard to the retiree healthcare matter.
-On November 19, 2018, the federal judge in the case approved the tentative settlement.
-This settlement agreement must yet be approved by various parties, including the Michigan Association of Public Employees (MAPE) and the Internal Revenue Service (IRS) among others.
-If fully approved by all parties, the settlement agreement would provide healthcare funding via the creation of a volunteer employees' beneficiary association (VEBA) by utilizing certain overfunded assets from this System; therefore, if the changes are approved by all required parties, the funded status of the System would decline.
-On November 26, 2019, the City Council approved and authorized execution of the VEBA documents and authorized submission to the IRS of the GERS Termination Amendment, the proposed Reestablished GERS, and request for a private letter ruling (the "IRS submission").
-The IRS submission has not been made as of the date of this report.
+On April 4, 2017, the City announced that a tentative settlement had been reached with regard to the retiree health care matter.
+On November 19, 2018, the federal judge in the case approved the tentative settlement agreement, which needed to be approved by various parties, including the Michigan Association of Public Employees (MAPE) and the Internal Revenue Service (IRS), among others.
+If fully approved by all parties, the settlement agreement would provide health care funding via the creation of a volunteer employees' beneficiary association (VEBA) by utilizing certain overfunded assets from this System (GERS).
+On November 26, 2019, the City Council approved and authorized execution of the VEBA documents and authorized submission to the IRS of the GERS Termination Amendment, the proposed Reestablished General Employees' Retirement System (GERS), and request for a private letter ruling (the "IRS submission").
+In March 2021, the IRS approved the City's request to terminate the existing GERS effective March 31, 2021; establish a new GERS effective April 1, 2021; which will be 130 percent funded; and transfer the excess assets to a newly created VEBA to provide the funding for retiree health care.
+The new GERS will continue to provide the same level of benefits as the existing GERS.
+The System's board is working closely with its professional advisors and the newly created VEBA board to effect the transfers, which are expected to occur no later than the fourth quarter of 2021.